RELATES TO: KRS 15.380(1)(c), 15.3975

 Section 3.
 Gifts.
 A gift from trainees to department staff shall conform with KRS Chapter 11A, the executive branch code of ethics.

 Section 4.
 Penalties for Misconduct.
-(1) The following penalties shall apply to a trainee’s failure to meet conduct or honor code requirements of the department.
+(1) The penalties established in this section shall apply to a trainee’s failure to meet conduct or honor code requirements of the department.
 The penalties are listed in order of decreasing severity.